aws-samples/serverless-patterns/cloudfront-cff-s3-geo-uri-rewrite-cdk-dotnet/README.md

-# Amazon CloudFront Distribution and Function for geo-localized routing to Amazon S3
+# Amazon CloudFront Distribution and Function with URI Rewrite to S3

 This pattern shows how to create an Amazon CloudFront distribution with a CloudFront Function for routing to different geo-localized content in an S3 statically hosted website.
 Implemented in AWS CDK .NET.